Best Android phone with removable battery 2025

 Reasons to avoid

 Kyocera's DuraForce PRO 3 is just as strange and out of place in this era as the Cat S22 Flip.
-Still, for those who need a removable battery, it's one of the best picks.
+Still, for those who need a removable battery, it's one of the best options available out there.

-The company behind the phone specializes in security and tech so naturally, the DuraForce PRO 3 excels in this deparment.
-On top of that, the device is just as rugged as the Samsung Galaxy XCover6 Pro, with military-grade durability and resistance to water, dust, heat, and cold.
-It has a 4,270mAh removable battery which lasts for nearly 12 days on conservative use.
-The phone charges via USB-C, has three primary cameras, and even supports wireless charging.
+The company behind this thing specializes in security and tech so naturally, you can expect the DuraForce PRO 3 to excel in this department.
+On top of that, the phone is just as rugged as the Samsung Galaxy XCover6 Pro, with military-grade durability and resistance to water, dust, heat, and cold.
+It has a 4,270mAh removable battery which can go for up to 12 days on conservative use.
+The phone charges via a USB-C port, has a triple-lens primary camera setup, and even supports wireless charging.

 So, there's a lot to love here but what's the catch?
-Well, you'll have to spend nearly a thousand dollars to get yourself one of these, which is painfully expensive for a phone in this category.
-It is also very chunky and hefty, so consider that as well when making your decision.
+Well, you'll have to spend $900 for one of these, which is incredibly expensive for a phone in this category.
+It's also quite chunky and hefty, so consider that too when making your decision.

 Attribute | Quick look | Score |